itsmechlark/CV/README.md

 Responsible for delivering exponential improvements to Subscription management and CRM platforms (Salesforce & Zuora).

-- 82% reduction in system errors for subscription transitions, renewals and cancellations (in 4 months).
 - Lead initiative that removed an 8hr restriction on subscription transitions & cancellations, enabling Customer Services to utilise an additional 8hrs a day.
 - Improving Customer Service workflows and case management - 26hr per week saved (3hr 20min saving per user per week).
 - 20% increase in retention; working with Customer Service heads on improving customer satisfaction (CSAT) scores.